Sasha Argov: Dramatic works

-commemoration
+Commemoration

-Sasha Argov died in 1995, at the age of 80.
+Argov died in 1995, at the age of 80.
 He was buried in Yarkon cemetery.

 His archive is kept in the Israel National Library.

 Streets were named after him in several cities in Israel: in Tel Aviv, Rishon Lezion, Ra'anana, Kfar Saba, Ramla, and in Netivot.

-In 2009 Israel Post issued a series of 12 stamps on "Israeli Music"; In this series, a stamp was dedicated to the memory of Sasha Argov.
+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Argov.
+The stamp, with a portrait of Argov, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included the opening line from Argov's song "Panas Boded" (Single Lamp) - "Once upon a time there was a single lamp at the end of the neighborhood".

 In collaboration with singer Roni Ginosar, Gon Halevi produced an album featuring new interpretations of the works of Argov.
 The album presents a contemporary take on Argov’s music, with Halevi reimagining the original compositions through intricate harmonies.